holoi/permissions-oc/README.md

 # permissions-oc

-An example project on how to manually check and trigger iOS permissions.
+An example project on how to manually check and trigger iOS permissions using objective c.